jlianyz/project4/README.md

 * Fixed attachment baking related images are shown in section headers for static pages, while still having the text clearly visible as opacity of background image is reduced
 * Information is presented in 3-column rows.
 Pagination is used to ensure that pages are not too long.
 Sufficient margins are added between columns to keep layout clean and neat
 * Landing page images are shown in a carousel, with the option for users to click to speed up the rate at which images change.
-* A modal is added on the landing page as a call to action, which users can easily close either by click on the “x” or outside of the modal.

 #### Mobile version
 * Single columns so that page is not overly cluttered
 * Navbar is mobile responsive
 * For section headers, the background is a color gradient instead of an image so that the page loads quicker.
 It is also difficult to find a suitable background image for jumbotrons this small.
-* Modal is removed as it takes too much space when clicked

 ### Technologies used